MoAKgit/Generating-text-using-a-self-attention-model/README.md

 The query vector represents what the input vector is looking for
 The key vector denotes what the input vector contains.

+The input to the model is a chunk of sequential words from the dataset, and the model predicts the next words in the sequence.

-Self-attention works in a way that it gives a high-value output when the query and key are aligned.
+The self-attention block in the model emits two vectors for each input: Queries and Keys.
+The query vector represents what the input vector is looking for, while the key vector denotes what the input vector contains.
+Self-attention works by giving a high-value output when the query and key are aligned.

 The output of the dot product of Query and Key is called the affinity matrix.

-We pass the affinity matrix through a Softmax function and do a dot product with Values ( Like Queries and Keys, Values are also a projection of input X).

-In each individual Attention block, we used a mask in the case of each token communicating with itself and past tokens only.
-So in this project, it is quite rational to have this masking here.

-Notice that the mask values are registered as a buffer, so they are not considered as trainable parameters in the optimizer.

-Here in this project, we used Multi-head attention instead of using a single one which is defined by MultiHeadAttention class.
+This matrix is then passed through a softmax function and multiplied by Values.
+In this project, we use Multi-head attention instead of a single attention mechanism, allowing the model to learn different relationships between words.

+## Implementation Details

 ### Notice 1:
 In the case of any deep networks, we probably face optimization issues  (or let's say, vanishing gradient issues).
 To overcome this problem, in the model, we added some skip connections (it is sometimes called residual pathways ) to help the model with finding better optimal points.
 This idea was borrowed from the paper "deep residual learning for image recognition".